 Rivers and navigable canals have always played a vital role as communication routes.
 People and goods could get about more easily than they could using the precarious land routes of the time.
 Thus, since medieval times, a number of artificial canals were dug in parts of Veneto and Northern Italy to link up the existing rivers, creating a rich network of navigable waterways.
 Along these “liquid highways” numerous vessels loaded with cargo would once have been seen.
 Today, rather, a new prospective is opening up for our rivers and canals, largely thanks to their environmental and cultural qualities: authentic green corridors within a context of increasing urban pressure.

-Download now and search for Waterways Explorer: Canals as Greenways Today -Battaglia and Bisato Canals-.
+Once you're in the app, simply search for the tour name Waterways Explorer: Canals as Greenways Today -Battaglia and Bisato Canals- to get started.